-This section contains a list of services, organisations and resources that may be able to help you with your job search.
-The services listed on this page are by no means comprehensive.
-For a fuller list please read the following factsheet.
+Find information on services, organisations and resources that may be able to help you with your job search.
+The services listed are by no means comprehensive.
+For a fuller list please download our job seeking resources factsheet:

 Job boards like Total Jobs, Guardian Jobs and Jobs Go Public are some of the best ways to easily find job vacancies.
 Job search engines such as www.indeed.co.uk can also help by searching multiple job boards at once.
 Most printed job opportunities appear online, alongside many more that are only available via job boards.
 Most websites allow you to upload a copy of your CV and covering letter.
 This makes applying for vacancies very easy, but you should remember to tailor your CV and covering letter to each vacancy in order to maximise your chances of getting an interview.